k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/14_1_bulk_creation.md

 Manual update of multiple Catalog entities can be time-consuming and error-prone, especially when applying the same change — such as adding a new property — to many entities.
 Starting from Fabric V8.3, the Catalog includes **Bulk Creation and Edit** capabilities for improving efficiency and usability of manual procedures.

-**Why should I create a bulk?**
+**Why Should I Create a Bulk of Entities?**

-- For adding a new property to several entities at once.
+- For adding a new property to several entities simultaneously.
-- For updating or deleting an existing property for multiple entities.
+- For updating or removing an existing property from multiple entities.

-This capability streamlines tasks often performed by database administrators or managers that need to make large-scale changes with consistency and ease.
+This capability streamlines tasks that are often performed by database administrators or managers who need to make large-scale changes easily and consistently.

-This article explains how to create and view the bulk.
-Click [here](14_2_bulk_edit.md) to learn how to edit the properties in bulk.
+This article explains how to create and view a bulk of entities.
+Click [here](14_2_bulk_edit.md) to learn how properties can be bulk-edited.

-### How Can I Create a Bulk?
+### How Can I Add Entities to a Bulk Group?

 1. Search for the nodes (e.g., Catalog fields) using the [Catalog search](08_search_catalog.md).
 2. Select the required nodes and click on the **Add to bulk** <img src="../images/add_to_bulk_icon.png" style="zoom:100%;"> icon.